30 Free Things to Do in Edinburgh By A Local

 Royal Scottish Academy Edinburgh Museum Man With Backpack_

-See the Skating Minister which influenced the design of the Scottish Parliament at the National Gallery.
+See the Skating Minister, who influenced the design of the Scottish Parliament at the National Gallery.

 The Skating Minister painting Edinburgh National Gallery Museum

-Free to enter, the Scottish Parliament is a ‘marmite’ design which some locals love and others hate.
+The Scottish Parliament is free to enter, and it is a ‘marmite’ design that some locals love and others hate.

 What’s your take?

-Architecture represents keels of the fishing boat, the windows are shaped so to encourage transparency, and the Debating Chamber itself takes the form of a horseshoe to encourage discussion, not conflict.
+The architecture represents the keels of the fishing boat, the windows are shaped to encourage transparency, and the Debating Chamber itself takes the form of a horseshoe to encourage discussion, not conflict.

-The public can apply to watch debates and First Minister’s Questions which takes place on Thursdays.
+The public can apply to watch debates and First Minister’s Questions, which take place on Thursdays.

 Scottish Parliament Arthurs Seat Edinburgh